Find Affordable College Courses

 On average, nursing graduates from Miles Community College take out $31,452 in student loans while working on their Associate Degree.

-Salish Kootenai College landed the #6 spot in the 2023 rankings for the most popular associate degree nursing programs.
+Salish Kootenai College came in at #6 in this year’s edition of the Most Popular Nursing Associate Degree Schools in Montana ranking.
 SKC is a small public school located in the rural area of Pablo.

 Women make up 81% of the nursing majors at the school.